apacha/OMR-Datasets/README.md

 # Optical Music Recognition Datasets

-This repository contains a collection of many datasets used for various Optical Music Recognition tasks, including training of Convolutional Neuronal Networks (CNNs), validating existing systems or comparing your system with a known ground-truth.
+This repository contains a collection of many datasets used for various Optical Music Recognition tasks, including staff-line detection and removal, training of Convolutional Neuronal Networks (CNNs) or validating existing systems by comparing your system with a known ground-truth.

-Note that most datasets have been developed by researcher and using their dataset requires accepting a certain license and/or citing their respective publications, as indicated for each dataset.
+Note that most datasets have been developed by researchers and using their dataset requires accepting a certain license and/or citing their respective publications, as indicated for each dataset.
 Most datasets link to the official website, where you can download the dataset.

 Datasets referenced from this repository: